BriskBear/.io/usg/git.CLONE.md

 Shortcut for clone from github.com/ simply input repo and folder:
 ` git.CLONE BriskBear/.io /tmp/.io `

-This clones the master branch of this repo into /tmp ( really only noticeable if you are loop-calling some .io/blanks or something. )
+This clones the master branch of this repo into /tmp
+> Not practical unless you are loop-calling some .io/blanks or something.

 ## __Code__
 ```